 We know how important it is for our patients to have the support of friends and family during their stay.
 In order to maintain the highest standard of patient- and family-centered care, we have developed these guidelines for the safety and well-being of our patients and their loved ones.

-And while we restrict visitation in some areas based on clinical needs, please be assured that visitation will never be restricted, limited, or otherwise denied on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity, or disability.
+And while we restrict visitation in some areas based on clinical needs, please be assured that visitation will never be restricted, limited, or otherwise denied on the basis of race, color, age, national origin, religion, sex, sexual orientation, gender identity or expression, or disability.
 We welcome and care for all our patients and visitors, addressing faith-based concerns with sensitivity and offering translations as needed.

 If you have questions, concerns, or wish to see a chaplain, you may ask a nurse at any time.
 You may also call Spartanburg Medical Center Guest Services during business hours at 864-560-6600 for more information about the hospital and resources available to you.